Simple Past Tense

 · Did he not come first in the last exam?

-When Clause in Simple Past Tense
+When Clauses in Simple Past Tense

 1. When-clauses are important because they always happen first when both clauses are in the simple past.